 - (i) Number of signatures.
 Initiative and referendum petitions must be signed by at least 10% of the total number of electors registered to vote at the last regular City election. - (ii) Form and content.
 All papers of a petition shall be assembled as one instrument for filing.
 Each signature shall be executed in ink and shall be followed by the printed name and address of the person signing.
-Petitions shall contain or have attached thereto throughout their circulation the full text of the ordinance proposed or sought to be reconsidered.

-- (iii) Affidavit of circulator.
-At the time of filing, each paper of a petition shall include as an attachment an affidavit exe circulator thereof stating that s/he personally circulated the paper, the number of signatures thereon, that all the affixed in his/her presence, that s/he believes them to be the genuine signatures of the persons whose names th and that each signer had an opportunity before signing to read the full text of the ordinance proposed or sought reconsidered. - (iv) Filing deadline.
+Petitions shall contain or have attached thereto throughout their circulation the full text of the ordinance proposed or sought to be reconsidered. - (iii) Affidavit of circulator.
+At the time of filing, each paper of a petition shall include as an attachment an affidavit executed by the circulator thereof stating that s/he personally circulated the paper, the number of signatures thereon, that all the signatures were affixed in his/her presence, that s/he believes them to be the genuine signatures of the persons whose names they purport to be and that each signer had an opportunity before signing to read the full text of the ordinance proposed or sought to be reconsidered. - (iv) Filing deadline.
 All initiative and referendum petitions must be filed within 60 days of the date on which proceedings with respect to such initiative or referendum are commenced.